 - staff and students from tertiary education faculties

-To apply for membership, you can visit the LMERC in person and fill in an application form or contact staff by email.
-You will be issued with a library card for immediate use.
-See:
+To apply for membership, you can visit LMERC in person and fill in an application form or join online.
+Click on the register button on the

 |Borrower type||No. of items||Loan period|